muhammadsalek/statistics-for-scientists/README.md

 - ✅ Derive core statistical formulas from first principles, not just apply them
 - ✅ Select the correct statistical test or model using structured decision frameworks
-- ✅ Implement every method in **R, Python, SPSS, STATA, SAS, SQL, and Excel**
+- ✅ Implement every method in **R, Python, SPSS, STATA, and SAS**
 - ✅ Interpret output like a trained statistician, not a black-box user
 - ✅ Diagnose violated assumptions and apply appropriate corrections
-- ✅ Build publication-quality figures and tables (APA / journal style)
+- 🟡 Build publication-quality figures and tables (APA / journal style) — *expanding as more chapters are added*
-- ✅ Apply reporting guidelines (CONSORT, STROBE, PRISMA, TRIPOD, RECORD, STARD, CARE, ARRIVE)
+- 🟡 Apply reporting guidelines (CONSORT, STROBE, PRISMA, TRIPOD, RECORD, STARD, CARE, ARRIVE) — *planned for the scientific-writing chapters*
-- ✅ Critically evaluate AI-generated statistical explanations for hallucinations
+- 🟡 Critically evaluate AI-generated statistical explanations for hallucinations — *AI Evaluation sections already present in each published chapter*
 - ✅ Translate statistical findings into scientifically defensible conclusions
-- ✅ Design studies (clinical trials, surveys, cohort/case-control) with valid inferential structure
+- 🟡 Design studies (clinical trials, surveys, cohort/case-control) with valid inferential structure — *planned for the biostatistics chapters*

 ---